-"Charter schools" means any school meeting the requirements for charter as set forth in the Code of Virginia.
-COV §§ 22.1-212.5; 22.1-212.15; 34 CFR § 300.7
+"Charter schools" means any school meeting the requirements for charter as set forth in the Code of Virginia. (§§22.1-212.5 and 22.1-212.15 of the Code of Virginia; 34 CFR 300.7)

 "Child" means any person who shall not have reached his 22nd birthday by September 30 of the current year.

 "Child with a disability" means a child evaluated in accordance with the provisions of this chapter as having mental retardation, a hearing impairment (including deafness), a speech or language impairment, a visual impairment (including blindness), a serious emotional disturbance (referred to in this part as "emotional disturbance"), an orthopedic impairment, autism, traumatic brain injury, an other health impairment, a specific learning disability, deaf-blindness, or multiple disabilities who, by reason thereof, needs special education and related services.
-If it is determined through an appropriate evaluation that a child has one of the (VA Proposed Reg Page 17 follows) disabilities identified but only needs a related service and not special education, the child is not a child with a disability under this part.
-If the related service required by the child is considered special education rather than a related service under Virginia standards, the child would be determined to be a child with a disability.
-COV § 22.1-213; 34 CFR §§ 300.8 (a)(1) & 300.8(a)(2)(i) & (ii)
+If it is determined through an appropriate evaluation that a child has one of the disabilities identified but only needs a related service and not special education, the child is not a child with a disability under this part.
+If the related service required by the child is considered special education rather than a related service under Virginia standards, the child would be determined to be a child with a disability. (§22.1-213 of the Code of Virginia; 34 CFR 300.8 (a)(1) and 34 CFR 300.8(a)(2)(i) and (ii)